pythonanywhere/help_pages/articles/FlaskSocketIO.md

 * `--worker-class eventlet -w 1` is telling gunicorn to use an eventlet inner loop with one worker
 * `--chdir /home/YOURUSERNAME/Flask-SocketIO/example` is making it change the working directory to the one containing your website's code -- in this example, the Flask-SocketIO example.
 * `--bind unix:${DOMAIN_SOCKET}` is telling gunicorn to listen for incoming requests on a unix domain socket -- the location of that socket is provided by our system in the environment variable `DOMAIN_SOCKET`
-* `app:app` is telling gunicorn, which is looking for code in the working directory it switched to with the `--chdir`, to load up the ASGI app called `app` from the file `app.py`.
+* `app:app` is telling gunicorn, which is looking for code in the working directory it switched to with the `--chdir`, to load up the async app called `app` from the file `app.py`.

 As we mentioned above, that domain socket (which will be something like `/var/sockets/YOURUSERNAME.pythonanywhere.com/app.sock`) is internal to the